RWTH-EBC/pyCity/README.md

 ## Installation

-*One important issue at the beginning: Please do NOT confuse pyCity_base with the pycity package on pypi!
+*One important issue at the beginning: Please do NOT confuse pycity_base with the pycity package on pypi!
 This (other) pycity package is installable via pip.
 However, if you want to install pycity_base, follow this instruction.*

-pyCity_base requires the following Python packages:
+pycity_base requires the following Python packages:
 - numpy
 - matplotlib
 - networkX